Publish on: 11/28/16 3:19 PM

 Out-of-contract rates occur when a business’s utility contract expires and either, an alternative contract hasn’t been agreed, or a contract has been terminated – in order to switch supplier – but a delay has prevented the new supply from taking effect in time.
 As a result, the supplier will still be providing the business’s energy, so will charge out-of-contract rates.
 These rates are significantly more expensive, sometimes more than twice as much, as agreed rates.
-Switching supplier can often be a lengthy and sometimes complicated process.
+Switching suppliers for large businesses or for small one can often be a lengthy and sometimes complicated process.
 Therefore, it is vital that you are aware of your contract end date and arrange an alternative in good time.

 A deemed contract takes effect when a supplier provides energy to a customer, who doesn’t have a contract in place.
 This situation usually arises when a customer moves into a new premises and consumes energy, thus activating a deemed contract with the energy supplier.
 Rates on a deemed contact are considerably more expensive, on average 80% more, than agreed rates.
 For that reason, it is advisable to arrange an energy contact prior to moving into new premises.
 If you’re paying deemed rates for your business utilities, negotiate a new energy contact as soon as possible.
 A supplier cannot prevent any business on a deemed contract from switching supplier at anytime.
 Similarly they cannot expect a business to give them advanced notice.